 Concrete Homes Save Energy

 Building a concrete home with insulating concrete forms (ICFs) saves energy and money.
 The greater insulation, tighter construction and temperature-moderating mass of the walls conserve heating and cooling energy much better than conventional wood-frame walls.
 This reduces monthly fuel bills.
-It also allows use of smaller heating and cooling equipment, saving money in construction.
+It also allows the use of smaller heating and cooling equipment, saving money in construction.

 Home Energy Savings Comparison